ropensci/plater/inst/doc/plateR-basics.md

 You can use `plateR` format with any standard plate size (6 to 384 wells).
 Not every well has to be filled.
 If a well is blank in every layout in a file, it's omitted.
 If it's blank in some but not others, it'll get `NA` where it's blank.

+While creating a file in `plateR` format, it can be helpful to check whether you're doing it right.
+For that purpose, you can pass the path of the file to `check_plateR_format()`, which will check that the format is correct and diagnose any problems.

 Step 2: Read in the data
 ------------------------